How and when do I receive my purchase/access my downloads?

 Are your products guaranteed?

-We want you to be extremely happy with any or all of the products you buy from us, which is why all of our products come with a ‘no hassle’ money back guarantee.
+YES.
+I want you to be extremely happy with any or all of the products you buy from me, which is why all of my products come with a ‘no hassle’ money back guarantee.
 You have a full 60 days to properly try any product you buy from MindAmend.com.
-If during this time you are not happy with a product for any reason, we will refund you immediately in full!
+If during this time you are not happy with a product for any reason, I will refund you immediately in full!

 Will my credit card information be kept secure?